thomas-yamada/derivita/README.md

 3.5 Example 6
     -Copy this example.
-    Notes: See 3.2.11 feedback to see how I made the sign diagram
+    Notes: See 3.2.11 feedback to see how I made the sign diagram.

 # DONE (not reported)